khakhalin/Dynamic-clamp-2018/reviews and responses.md

 maybe not.
 If these terms all mean the same thing, then one term should be chosen and used throughout.
 If they all refer to different entities, then each one should be clearly defined.

+Thank you for making us get more consistent here!
 In this updated version, we consistently use "spikiness" as a name for the variable that is for the first time introduced in Figure 2C.
-For earlier results section, we replaced "spikiness" with "average number of spikes", and in all instances when we talked about the general idea of neuronal excitability, we called it neuronal excitability.
-As the only exception to this rule, we opted for the word "spikiness" in the first paragraph of Introduction, to prime the reader for the use of this word later in the text.

-The expression "Intrinsic spikiness" is no longer used in the text.

-The expression "Intrinsic excitability" is now used only as a name for the general phenomenon, that technically may be probed with different alternative protocols and measures.
-In this  study, we mostly assess it using a more narrowly defined "spikness" variable, and then, towards the end, using a less informative measure of the number of spikes observed in current clamp experiments.
-In the text, we now consistely use "intrinsic excitability" when we make inferences about the actual properties of the neuron, and use "spikiness" when we talk about the actual value we calculated to assess and quantify intrinsic excitability.
+When writing about the average number of spikes, we now just call it the "average number of spikes", and not "spikiness".
+As the only exception to this rule, we opted for the word "spikiness" in the first paragraph of Introduction, to prime the reader for the use of this word later in the text, even though strictly speaking it is a sentence about intrinsic excitability.
+The expression "intrinsic spikiness" is no longer used.
+The expression "intrinsic excitability" is now used only as a name for the underlying property of the neuron, that may be probed with different alternative protocols and measures.
+In this study, we mostly assess intrinsic excitability using a more narrowly defined "spikiness" variable, but towards the end of the paper, we also compare it to a less informative measure of the number of spikes observed in current clamp experiments.
+We use "intrinsic excitability" when we make inferences about the actual properties of the neuron, and use "spikiness" when we talk about the actual numerical value calculated to assess and quantify intrinsic excitability.

 > Page 15 line 34: The average membrane resistance (330 MOhm) seems a bit low for these small immature tectal neurons.
 Were the neurons healthy?
 What was the average resting membrane potential?
 Were there any set criteria for Rm, Vm, or access resistance?

 Thank you for catching this error!
-We had an order of magnitude typo here, and the average membrane resistance was in fact 3.2±1.5 GOhm.
-This value is a bit higher than reported earlier (1.2±0.8 GOhm in Ciarleglio Khakhalin 2015; about 1.1 in Khakhalin 2011), but within what can be reasonably expected for healthy neurons of this size.
-To make sure that this number reflects our observations, for the purpose of this response, we verified this value by reanalyzing our data offline, and obtained a similar estimation for the average membrane resistance (2.9±1.4 GOhm).
+We had an order of magnitude typo here, as the average membrane resistance was in fact 3.2 GOhm.
+This value is a bit higher than reported in earlier studies (1.2±0.8 GOhm in Ciarleglio Khakhalin 2015; about 1.1 in Khakhalin 2011), but within what can be reasonably expected for healthy neurons of this size.
+To make sure that this number is right, for the purpose of this response, we also verified it by reanalyzing our data offline, and obtained a similar estimation for the average membrane resistance (2.9±1.4 GOhm).

 We have several reasons to believe that the cells included in this study were healthy.
-First, the access resistances obtained were good (30±14 MOhm, which is similar to benchmark 50±23 in Ciarleglio Khakhalin 2015, and about 20-30 MOhm in Khakhalin 2011), indicating that higher membrane resistance is not likely to be due to poor access.
-Second, our neurons reliably produced spikes in current clamp mode, and active currents in response to membrane depolarization in voltage clamp mode, and the quantification of these active conductances yielded numbers similar to those reported before (Ciarleglio Khakhalin 2015).
+First, the access resistances obtained were good (30±14 MOhm, which is similar to benchmarks of 50±23 in Ciarleglio Khakhalin 2015, and about 20-30 MOhm in Khakhalin 2011), indicating that higher membrane resistance is not likely to be due to poor access.
+Second, our neurons reliably produced spikes in current clamp mode, and active currents in response to membrane depolarization in voltage clamp mode.
+Moreover, our quantification of these active conductances yielded numbers similar to those reported before (Ciarleglio Khakhalin 2015).
 The quality of voltage clamp, as judged by the absence of escaping active currents in IV protocols, was good in the majority of neurons (82% of all neurons recorded).
-Finally, a few cells that had their membrane resistance change drastically during the recording session, were discarded at the data collection stage.
-We did not measure the resting potential directly, but measured the holding current necessary to bring the cell to -60 mV in voltage clamp mode, and the mean value of this I_hold value was -8.2±4.8 pA, which is not higher tha what was previously recorded in the literature (19.8±16.6 in Ciearleglio Khakhalin 2015).
+Finally, a few cells that had their membrane resistance change drastically during the recording, were discarded at the data collection stage, and not included in this study.

+We did not measure the resting membrane potential directly, but measured the holding current necessary to bring the cell to -60 mV in voltage clamp mode, and the mean value of this I_hold value was -8.2±4.8 pA, which is similar (most importnatly, not higher) than what was previously reported in the literature (-19.8±16.6 in Ciearleglio Khakhalin 2015).

+Together, these arguments make us believe that the quality of our patches was good enough to draw the conclusions reported in the study.
+Note that all data for all cells is available here:

+https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/Data/data_mainInput.txt

-Overall, these arguments make us believe that the quality of our patches was good enough to draw the conclusions reported in the study.
-Note that all data for all cells is available at the following address: https://github.com/khakhalin/Dynamic-clamp-2018/blob/master/Data/data_mainInput.txt In this dataset, groups "Naive", "SlowF", and "SlowC" should be ignored, as they were not included in the study.
-Note also that github doesn't show columns correctly, so if you want to inspect the data, we recommend that you download it and open it in a spreadsheet.
+In this full dataset, groups "Naive", "SlowF", and "SlowC" should be ignored, as they were not included in the study.
+Note also that if you open this file on github, the columns may look misplaced, as github does not render tab-separated files correctly, so if you want to inspect the data, we recommend that you download it and open it in a spreadsheet.

-As the mistake your noticed (thank you again for being so thorough!) was a typo in the text, and not a mistake in the data, it does not affect any other calculations reported in this paper.
+As the mistake your noticed (thank you again for being so thorough!) was a typo in the text, and not a mistake in the data, it does not affect any calculations reported in this paper.

 > Figure 1 D and E: The average number of spikes fired as a function of conductance duration and all at 3